abdullahnaeemmalik/abdullahnaeemmalik.github.io/_pages/cv.md

     * Fall 2020   : Grader for "Ordinary Differential Equations"
 * August 2017 -- December 2017: In Charge
   * Office of Hybrid Learning, COMSATS Institute of Information Technology, Virtual Campus.
 Supervisor: Dr. Sajjad A. Madani
+    * Conceptualized and implemented a proposal for a policy framework and educational model on 13 degree programs
+    * Piloted the transition of 2 courses from face-to-face to hybrid for 16,500 students, that shaved off 3% of total expenses
-    * Led a multidisciplinary team of Content Experts, Instructional Designers, Computer Graphics Specialists, IT Professionals, and Supplementary Instruction Leaders, ensuring smooth processing and successful delivery of projects.
+    * Led a team of 15 Content Experts, 5 Instructional Designers, 3 Animation Creators, 2 Video Editors and 4 Web Developers, ensuring successful and smooth generation, processing, editing and deployment of academic content
-    * Responsible for organizing and coordinating faculty development programs.
+    * Responsible for organizing and coordinating faculty development programs
     * Identified gaps in student ICT literacy and provided appropriate recommendations for improvement
-    * Oversaw the refinement of courseware
-    * Analyzed existing practices and benchmarked them against successful standards.
 * March 2013 -- August 2017: Research Associate
   * COMSATS Institute of Information Technology, Virtual Campus.
 Supervisor: Dr. Bilal Zaka
     * Moderated the following math courses: